 So please, do not worry!

 There is no one specific thing that causes hip dips.
-They are primarily due to your body type, your anatomic makeup, and your body fat distribution.
+They are primarily due to your body type, your bone structure, and your body fat distribution.

 That’s because the distance between your hip bone and your thigh bone is longer – creating more opportunity for a crease to form in the hip area.

-Is It Truly Possible To Get Rid Of Hip Dips?
+Is It Truly Possible To Get Rid Of Them?

 Unfortunately, you may not be able to get rid of hip dips completely.
 You cannot significantly change your anatomy.